 - The status of the search. (“What are your next steps in the hiring process?”)

-By asking insightful questions you can better determine if this post and company are the right move for you.
+By asking insightful questions you can better determine if this position and company are the right move for you.
 You can also demonstrate that you are knowledgeable, motivated, intelligent and business-savvy.
 By asking the right questions, you will hopefully hear the most important question of all, “When can you start?”